 - "Literally valley of Hinnom, a ravine south of Jerusalem where fires were kept burning to consume the dead bodies of animals, criminals, and refuse; figuratively in the Gospels and James for hell, a fiery place of eternal punishment for the ungodly dead (MT 5.22)" Friberg Lexicon, accessed through Bible Works

-- It was the location, in all likelihood, of childhood sacrifices (https://en.wikipedia.org/wiki/Gehenna)
+- It was the location, in all likelihood, of childhood sacrifices to previous gods of the region (https://en.wikipedia.org/wiki/Gehenna)

 No comments: